farskid/xstate.tips/README.md

 - Tips live under `/data/tips` directory in markdown format.
 Either clone the repo and add a new markdown file or try adding it on Github.

+- Run `node scripts/compile-tips.js` to collect and compile the tips into `data/_tips.json` which will be consumed by the website.

+- Send a PR!

 ## License

 MIT.